The Mariners’ Cottages

 The Cottages

-These cottages are believed to be the oldest remaining buildings on the site of the ship building yards in Napoleon Street.
-As such, they are a significant heritage component of the Battery Point Maritime Precinct.
-They are exposed brick, English bond, three bricks thick, with lath and plaster inside.
-The internal walls are of timber, with random width tongue and groove boards.
-The ceilings are the same and inside the roof are the battens to which shingles were once attached.
+These cottages are the oldest remaining buildings on the site of the ship building yards in Napoleon Street.
+They are brick, English bond, three bricks thick.
+In some places the English bond is not totally consistent as there is a row of headers followed by 4 rows of stretchers generally but in some instances, there are 6 rows of stretchers.
+Typically, this is known as English Garden Bond.
+The internal walls of the top cottage are of timber, with random width tongue and groove boards, whereas the bottom cottage internal walls are plaster rendered.
+The ceilings in both cottages are tongue and groove boards.
+In the roof space are the battens to which shingles were once attached.

-The conveyance mentions “land and buildings” and it is believed that John Watson had already built the lower cottage or that he built it after purchasing the land on which he had purchased his famous shipyard.
-On one survey documenting the site, the lower cottage is marked as a store and it is believed that John Watson used it to store timber and other articles for ship building.
-There were also a blacksmiths shop and a carpenter’s shop nearby.
+The conveyance mentions "land and buildings", and it is believed that John Watson had already built the lower cottage before purchasing the land, upon which he had also already built his famous shipyard.
+On one survey, the lower cottage is marked as a store, and it is believed that John Watson used it to securely store valuable timber and fittings for shipbuilding.
+There were also a blacksmith's shop and a carpenter's shop nearby (long since demolished).

 HCC Coat of Arms with Flying Childers on the Crest

-John Watson arrived from England in 1831 and for two years he was in charge of the shipbuilding yard at Port Arthur.
-He set up his own business on site in 1839 and among the ships he built were the famous “Flying Squadron” – Flying Squirrel, Flying Fish, Flying Childers (the ship on the crest of the Hobart City Council) and Flying Fox.
+John Watson arrived from England in 1831, and was master shipwright of the shipbuilding yard at Port Arthur in 1834-36.
+He set up his own business on the site in 1839 and among the ships he built were the famous "Flying Squadron" — Flying Squirrel, Flying Fish, Flying Childers (the ship on the crest of the Hobart City Council) and Flying Fox.
 Others were the Sisters, Panama, Fair Tasmania, Free Trader, Swordfish and Southern Cross.
 The barque Runnymede, a famous whaler which featured on the cover of the 1988 Hobart phone book, was another Watson-built ship.

 “That Extensive, valuable and Important Property known as Mr Watson’s Ship-yard with cottages, workshops, stores, jetty and wharf etc. etc. which will be divided into convenient and judiciously arranged lots.”